The Dirac equation

 depend on some external, in principle arbitrary, axis.
 Such a definition of states is

-provided by the helicity, which uses a special axis n, namely
+provided by the helicity, which uses a special axis n, namely Therefore, the helicity axis basically points into the direction of motion of the particle.

-Therefore, the helicity axis basically points into the direction of motion of the particle.
+With this definition, Therefore, the helicity axis basically points into the direction of motion of the particle.

-i.e. the projector w.r.t. the helicity h projects onto positive energy, positive helicity
+With this definition, i.e. the projector w.r.t. the helicity h projects onto positive energy, positive helicity

 and negative energy, negative helicity states.
 It should be noted here that the operator